Definition of Full Disclosure Principle

 The disclosures required under this principle can be found in a number of places, such as:

-- the company's financial statements including any supplementary schedules and notes (or footnotes).
+- The company's financial statements including the notes to the financial statements and supplementary schedules

-- Quarterly earnings reports, press releases and other communications.
+- Quarterly earnings reports, press releases and other communications